AyloSrd/signals-for-react/README.md

 The `.value` property is a getter and setter at the same time.
 It allows to retireve an up to date value, and to re-assign it.
 Accessing the getter doesn't subscribe the component to the signal, so won't trigger any re-render.

 In order to subscribe to it, you need to call the .`sub()` method.
-This will result in the component bound to said signal to re-render
+This will result in the component bound to said signal to re-render.

 ### useSignal